 Weekday Recreation and Entertainment

-Off-campus entertainment including mini-golf, a trampoline park, movies and similar excursions
+• Off-campus entertainment (Wednesday nights): mini-golf, a trampoline park, movies, and bowling

 Weekend Outings